GarrickPinon/TruStorE/README.md

 ---

-### 👣 Next Steps
+### 👣 Next Steps for Real-World Integration:

-- Package `tone_detector.py`, `word_pair_logic.py`, and `certification_engine.py` as deployable microservices
-- Expand classifier to include image-caption consistency checks
-- Add drift detection for real-time news monitoring
-- Wire up dashboard with recruiter-facing metrics and footer lore
+🧠 Save and version the trained model
+🔌 Create an API endpoint for real-time classification 🌐 Integrate with Ground News website backend
+📱 Extend functionality into the mobile app interface
+🌍 Add multilingual translation tech for global scalability 📊 Leverage balanced F1 harmonics (0.96 sweep) for EVALS benchmarking

+This isn’t just a model—it’s the TrueStorE™ Certification Engine, powered by Word Pair Logic™, Sentiment Drift Index™, and Truth Over Tone Technology™.

 ---